Cup-of-Code/pico-w/sensor-examples/P18_Active_Piezo_Buzzer/README.md

 # Active Piezo Buzzer
-The code make buzzer beeping every one second and print the mode to the serial port.
+The code makes the buzzer beep every other second and prints the mode to the serial port.

 ![](connection/Active_Piezo_Buzzer_bb.png)